 Education & Workforce Development

-WTxEC hosts an annual E3 Summit (Engage.Educate.Employ) bringing together professional development for educators and economic development initiatives for community, business, and workforce leaders in a single event format to create dialogue and create opportunities for growth.
-2017 will bring the launch of a Virtual STEM Center of Excellence, the TxGradU8 degree planning mobile application, and a teacher externship program.
+WTxEC hosts an annual conference that can vary in content and subject matter.
+Conferences in the past have focused on energy growth, community development, and industry partnerships.
+This past year WTxEC hosted the E3 Summit (Engage.Educate.Employ) bringing together professional development for educators and economic development initiatives for community, business, and workforce leaders in a single event format to create dialogue and create opportunities for growth.
+In 2017 we launched STEM Center of Excellence, the TxGradU8 degree planning mobile application, and a teacher externship program.
 The Consortium also supports and/or hosts a number of regional career fairs and STEM festivals around the region, in addition to administering scholarships to qualifying students to participate in dual credit courses, post-secondary degree and certificate programs, and STEM opportunities with UT GeoForce and NASA.

 Community & Economic Development

-The West Texas Energy Consortium is actively working to establish industry sector partnerships around the region.
-Efforts are currently underway in West Central Texas to launch partnerships around Manufacturing and Healthcare, two industries heavily impacted by developments in the energy sector.
+The West Texas Energy Consortium has established industry sector partnerships around the region.
+These partnerships center around Manufacturing and Healthcare, two industries heavily impacted by developments in the energy sector.

 Road Safety, Transportation & Infrastructure

-The West Texas Energy Consortium has partnered with industry leaders to form the Permian Road Safety Coalition (PRSC) in an attempt to address some of the concerns around infrastructure impacts from oil and gas growth.
+The West Texas Energy Consortium has partnered with industry leaders to form the Permian Road Safety Coalition (PRSC) to address some of the concerns around infrastructure impacts from oil and gas growth.
 The PRSC was established as an innovative collaboration of cross-industry efforts with oil and gas operators, service companies, transporation companies, government organizations and non-government organizations.
 As a founding member and lead facilitator of the Permian Road Safety Coalition, WTxEC supports the efforts of the PRSC to advance best practices, work with local governments and stakeholders, collect data, and host forums to collaborate and identify actionable solutions.
+In 2017 the Permian Road Safety Coalition won the Crystal Award from the American Marketing Association for its non-profit cause campaign.

 The energy industry is constantly evolving.
 From the highs of the 1980's and late 2000's to the current downturn, oil and gas will always be a cyclical industry that is impacted by many global players and advancements involving OPEC, supply and demand, storage capacity, technology, and other factors.
 Different presidential administrations in the United States can also affect how the industry ebbs and flows.
 With the emergence of shale oil, more independent producers, and technological upgrades, oil and gas will continue to play a large role in local, regional, state, and national economies.